Steep capacity cut leaves airlines with overhedged jet fuel headache

 Global oil prices LCOc1 are down nearly 60% from the start of the year after talks between the Organization of the Petroleum Exporting Countries and its allies including Russia, broke down, which led Saudi Arabia to ramp up supply and start a price war.

-Brent crude futures slumped below $30 a barrel earlier this week to its lowest since 2003. [nL4N2BD0NQ]
+Brent crude futures slumped below $30 a barrel earlier this week to its lowest since 2003.

 Many airlines usually manage their fuel costs by locking in future prices through derivative trades known as hedges to protect against sharp price hikes.
 Airlines last suffered billions of dollars of losses on their fuel hedges during the 2015-2016 oil price crash.